ChrisChan1117/Synchronise-Backend-Express/README.md

 And that's all you need to do.
 The system will automatically create and populate the different data stores without any other actions from your side.

 ### What about MySQL or Oracle?
-Fact: Synchronise is all about speed, and to achieve the best efficiency I decided to build it entirely around Redis.
-I did not consider a second the idea of MySQL because it did not make sense at the time.
+To achieve the best efficiency I decided to build Synchronise entirely around Redis.
+I did not consider a second, the idea of MySQL because it did not make sense at the time.

 Now, this does not mean you MUST use Redis to run Synchronise.
 You could use MySQL with just a few modifications of the code.
-The elements that need to be modified are all contained in the file "helpers/assets.js".
-The name of the file is not relevant (I know), but changing it now would require quite some work.
+The elements that you need to be modify are all contained in the file "helpers/assets.js".

+The name of the file "assets" is not relevant I know that, but changing it now would require quite some work.
+If someone wants to modify it everywhere, feel free to rename it to something like "config.js" for example.

-If you want to modify the databases system, look for a line starting like this:
+If you want to modify the databases system, look for a line starting like this in the file "helpers/assets.js":
 ```javascript
 var publishRedisAdapter    = redis(rcEvents.port, rcEvents.host, { return_buffers: false, auth_pass: rcEvents.pass });
 	publishRedisAdapter.on("error", function(error){